mienaikoe/ziyu/Chapters/4-6-Chapter28.md

 "Shh- do you hear that?" thi said.
 For once I wasn't the first to hear a thing.

 I removed the listener and put my ear to the wind.
-In the darkness of the ocean, I heard a maman's voice calling, "One Lao'ka to go, mates.
-Steady your pace."
+In the darkness of the ocean, I heard a maman's voice call out, "One Lao'ka to go.
+Steady your paddles."

+"Looters?"
+I asked Annu.

+"No. They couldn't carry anything in a row boat.
+Must be stragglers from the blockade."

 <!-- "Annu.
 What did you use to get here?"